una/personal-goals/happy-moments/happy-moments.md

 ---
 Today I got to relax a tiny bit.
 I'm working from home, detoxing from SXSW, and trying to get some things done before hosting Erin.
 It's nice to chill.

+03/19/2015
+---
+Went to Takoba with Erin for lunch and then just walked around East 6th street.
+We ended up walking into this awesome punk rock show with a big half pipe and it was pretty awesome.

+03/20/2015
+---
+Erin and I went to this event called Kegs and Eggs by Comedy Central where we had delicious free breakfast tacos and beer.

+03/21/2015
+---
+I got in a Twitter fight with someone today over men making decisions for women in tech.
+It was frustrating but a lot of his friends DMed me and told me they were in support of me and how I stood up to him.

+03/22/2015
+---
+I spent this entire day flying.
+And I slept on the entire plane ride, which was pretty great.

+03/23/2015
+---
+I walked all over Sydney today.
+After I landed I was on the prowl for eyeshadow and got my makeup done at a maekup store and the woman rejuvinated my skin.
+Amazing.